-What’s at stake for Apple ahead of 2018’s Gather Round media event?
+What's at stake for Apple ahead of 2018's Gather Round media event? - VentureBeat

 I’m not expecting them to show up at this event.
 There’s enough news to be made on the iPhone and Apple Watch fronts to keep journalists and consumers plenty busy (and empty-pocketed) this month.
 And with around 15 million units sold per quarter across the iPad and Mac lineups versus around 45 million units of iPhones and Apple Watches, I don’t think Apple is sweating quite as much over computers these days.
 Four million Macs a quarter is merely a drop in the bucket; 11 million iPads, at much lower prices, represents a slightly smaller droplet.

 As of right now, Apple is worth nearly $1.1 trillion and has hundreds of billions of dollars in the bank.
-It’s worth underlining that those numbers were achieved slowly and surely and while facing plenty of criticism and doubts from all corners.
+It’s worth underlining that those numbers were achieved slowly and steadily while facing plenty of criticism and doubts from all corners.

 Plenty is at stake for Apple ahead of Wednesday.
 But there’s little actual risk that this money-making machine will stop printing cash anytime soon.